Sacred Heart Academy High School (Mt. Pleasant, Michigan)

-Sacred Heart Academy High School is a Roman Catholic parish parochial school in Mount Pleasant, Michigan, United States.
+Sacred Heart Academy High School is a Roman Catholic parochial school in Mount Pleasant, Michigan, United States.
 It is located in the Roman Catholic Diocese of Saginaw and serves grades PreK-12.

 It is split between two buildings, one is for grades 7-12 and the other is for grades PreK-6.
-The middle/high school building has a parish hall/cafeteria, two gymnasiums/basketball courts, a band room, and an art room.
+The middle/high school building has a parish hall/cafeteria, two gymnasiums/basketball courts, a band room, a science laboratory, and an art room.

 Demographics

 The demographic breakdown of the 425 students enrolled for 2023-2024 was: